Transcript of the video

 For us, filth also means dirt, anything dirty.
 Maybe it means eating something greasy, which isn't necessarily good for your health.

 Exactly, it's eating something that isn't healthy.
 For example, I might say, "I feel like eating a piece of junk, so I'm going to eat a Snickers bar."
 That's junk food.
 Exactly, that's junk food.
-It's cute, you say, "Ah, I feel like a little bit of dirt."
+It's cute, you say, "Ah, I feel like a little dirt."

 If I say, "It's in Houtsiplou."
 And sometimes people even say, "It's in Houtsiplou-les-bains-de-pieds."